 When you’re in a choppy market, you’re trading within a range.
 So using the RSI is probably the best range indicator you can use to confirm.
 Depending on where the RSI is, you’ll know if you’re in a bullish, bearish, or ranging market.
 Then you’ll know what type of trade to place.
 Options are a great strategy for range markets.
 Spreads are good for the choppy market as well.

-First, we need to be looking at assets that have good volume, high float (if it’s a stock), and good liquidity.
+First, we must look at assets with good volume, high float (if it’s a stock), and good liquidity.
 You want the ability to get in and out quickly.
-These assets will be able to indicate accurate movements and prevent market makers who are able to take advantage of you and your stop-loss points.
+These assets will be able to indicate accurate movements and prevent market makers from taking advantage of you and your stop-loss points.

-When using the oscillating RSI indicator strategy where 2 spots reach (or nearly reach), our “RSI 30 line” indicated with the green circles.
+When using the oscillating RSI indicator strategy where two spots reach (or nearly reach), our “RSI 30 line” is indicated with green circles.
 The indicator oscillates back in the opposite direction.
-We may have bought at the first circle as it was close to the 30 but certainly the second.
-And again closed the position when we got to our high purple point.
+We may have bought at the first circle as it was close to the 30, but certainly the second.
+And we again closed the position when we reached our high purple point.

-As you can see, either method tells nearly the same story and can be used in combination to help make a decision.
+As you can see, either method tells nearly the same story and can be combined to help make a decision.
 In the case of the second circle, we reach both a support and pivot point at the same time.
-Which is a great indicator for a buy which we would ride up to either the resistance point or if we run a bit more risk, the close position purple point.
+This is a great indicator for a buy, which we would ride up to either the resistance point or if we run a bit more risk, the close position purple point.

-Trading a choppy market is not for the faint of heart.
+Trading in a choppy market is not for the faint of heart.
 Remember to keep stop orders to prevent losing all that you have gained.
-If a stock has a high beta it is too volatile to trade in a choppy market, and your signals will not be as strong.
+If a stock has a high beta, it is too volatile to trade in a choppy market, and your signals will not be as strong.
 If you are interested in options strategies for a choppy market, you can look into a short strangle, but this is only for advanced traders and quite risky.
-As with all trades, only put at risk what you can afford to lose, and we wish you the best of luck with all your transactions.
+As with all trades, only put what you can afford to lose at risk, and we wish you the best of luck with all your transactions.